IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ### Creating a Database

-Now that you have created a Cloudant instance, let’s create a database for storing the books in.
+Now that you have created a Cloudant instance, let's create a database for storing the books in.

 OpenWhisk can automatically create package bindings for your (Bluemix) Cloudant service instances: